 There are so many different reasons why you may consider using a therapist in your family law case.
-A lot of couples going through a divorce have their own personal therapists, which can be a very healthy way to deal with the difficult personal situation they are going through.
+Often, couples going through a divorce have their own personal therapists.
+This can be a very healthy way to deal with the difficult personal situation they are going through.
 Some parents need a therapist to assist them in effectively communicating and co-parenting.
-Many, if not most, minor children have counselors to talk to about their parent’s separation and other issues related to a family law case they are involved in.
-Finally, sometimes when parents are estranged from their minor children it is required that they attend something called “reunification therapy” to try and rebuild the relationship between the estranged parent and the child.
+Many minor children have counselors to talk to about their parent’s separation and other issues related to the family law case.
+Finally, sometimes when parents are estranged from their minor children, it is required that they attend something called “reunification therapy” to rebuild the relationship between the estranged parent and the child.

 Things to be Avoid if Using a Therapist in Your Family Law Case

 All of these therapists are extremely useful, particularly when you have someone knowledgeable about the family law process.
 However, in my experience as a Chicago family law attorney, there are certain things to be aware of when using a therapist and being involved in a family law case.

 Therapists Testifying in Court